We are reader-supported. Buying through any red colored link on our site may earn us commissions. Learn More.

 While the more common fancy yellow diamonds are priced in the same range as white diamonds (or a bit more), rare colors such as pink, red, blue, etc. can cost millions of dollars per carat if they have a vibrant color.
 These diamonds are incredibly rare, gorgeous, and in strong demand for luxury jewelry pieces or investment purposes.

 Natural vs. treated fancy color diamonds

 Or read more on a specific color diamond:

-First off, lets start with the basics.
-Most of you probably already know that there is a scale of diamond color from D to Z. D, of course, is completely colorless while Z is heavily tinted with yellow.
+First off, let’s start with the basics.
+Most of you probably already know that there is a scale of diamond color from D to Z. D, of course, is the best diamond color while Z is heavily tinted with yellow.

 But all along that scale from D to Z, the discussion is still about what are categorized as “white diamonds.”
 A Z color diamond is a heavily yellow tinted white diamond.

 The world of diamonds, though, is not limited to this scale.
 Diamonds falling off this scale are commonly called “Fancy Color Diamonds” or “Fancy Diamonds.”